near/docs/docs/8.abstraction/chain-signatures.md

 ![chain-signatures](/docs/assets/welcome-pages/chain-signatures-overview.png)
 _Diagram of a chain signature in NEAR_

-There are five steps involved on Chain Signatures:
+There are five steps involved in Chain Signatures:

 1. [Deriving the Foreign Address](#1-deriving-foreigner-the-address) - Reconstruct the address that will be controlled on the target blockchain
 2. [Creating a Payload](#2-creating-the-payload) - Create the transaction / message that we want to sign for the target blockchain